 I tried over the next few years to lose weight on my own.
-It was difficult.
 I went gluten free, cutting out most carbs.
 I had a little success, but regained almost all the weight I had lost from the band.
-You know what – I felt like a real loser.
+I felt like a real loser.
 I was down, but not out.
 Then, I busted my meniscus.
 This was on December 13, 2016.
 All I did was step down on it.

 The weight I was carrying on my legs had finally harmed them.
 I was a little surprised that it took that long.
 The orthopedist would not help me.
 He said I was too fat.
 I hired a new orthopedist who said she wanted to help me but could not do surgery until I got down to a 40 BMI.
-At that point, I made an appointment with a surgeon and began the process to have the sleeve.
+I mad an appointment with a surgeon and began the process to have the sleeve.

 My sleeve operation was on 6/6/17.
 I like to think of it as my re-birth-day.
 I don’t look at food the same way.
-You know what – I don’t eat food the same way.
+I don’t eat food the same way.
 I have lost over 130 lbs.
 I am not morbidly obese anymore.
-As of this writing, I am just obese and heading towards overweight.
+I am just obese and heading towards overweight.
 I can shop in department stores.

 I can fit in restaurant booths, bathroom stalls, plane seats and more.
 I go to concerts.
-My husband and I even climbed Mt.
+I climbed Mt.
 Bonell, the tallest point in Austin.
 I don’t need knee surgery anymore.
 No, I don’t.
 I’ve taken enough stress off my joint to manage the pain with shots.